Bone Marrow: Types, Functions, and Importance in Health and Treatment

 - Preventing more damage caused by specific genetic diseases.

-- Regenerating the immune system to fight existing or remaining cancers such as leukaemia.
+- Regenerating the immune system to fight existing or remaining cancers, such as leukaemia.

-Frequently Asked Question
+Frequently Asked Questions

 Without bone marrow, our bodies would not be able to produce the white cells we need to fight infection, the red blood cells we need to carry oxygen, and the platelets we need to stop bleeding.
 In addition, some illnesses and treatments can damage the bone marrow.